asdf-format/asdf/docs/asdf/using_extensions.rst

 Reading files
 *************

-When ASDF encounters a tagged object in a file, it will compare the URI of the tag in the file with the list of tags handled by available converters.
+When `asdf` encounters a tagged object in a file, it will compare the URI of the tag in the file with the list of tags handled by available converters.
 The first matching converter will be selected to deserialize the object.
 If no such converters exist, the library will emit a warning and the object will